Photo of woman breastfeeding

 • Help your baby get into a position so their nose is at the level of your nipple.

-• Tuck your baby’s body in close to your body.
+• Tuck your baby’s body in close to your body, tummy-to-mommy.

 • Support baby’s shoulders and neck.
 Keep your hand away from the back of baby’s head.

-• If needed, support your breast with your hand.
+• Cup your breast with your hand.
 Keep your fingers and thumb away from the nipple and areola (darker part of your breast).

 • Touch baby’s upper lip with your nipple.